Introduction

 The options available on the right-hand side of the Start screen have the following additional options:

 - Time estimate.
-Shows how long the course typically takes learners to complete.
+Shows how long the content typically takes learners to complete.
 Select the checkbox to show this element then enter the number of minutes.

 - Button.
 Shows the Start course button.
 Select the checkbox to show the button, then select the button to configure the Button label and Button style.